 - Motion & Animation Effects: They look pretty and give your iPhone a premium feel, but you’d probably rather have better battery life than a handful of cute effects.

 - AirDrop: If you don’t use it, might as well as turn it off so it’s not constantly using Wi-Fi and Bluetooth to find nearby devices.

 - Fitness Tracking: Your iPhone can count your steps and track other similar metrics via the Health app, but if that’s not something you’re interested in, you can turn it off and save a bit of power.

-- My Photo Stream: This automatically syncs photos you take with your iPhone to your other Apple devices.
-If it’s not something you’ll use, it might be best to save those syncing processes for something more useful.
+- iCloud Photos: This automatically syncs photos you take with your iPhone to your iCloud account.
+If it’s not something you’ll use, it might be best to disable it.

 - Significant Locations: You probably want Location Services enabled for various apps, but Significant Locations is kind of useless.
 No need to give the GPS chip more work than it needs.